UP CLOSE & PERSONAL -with Hellen Ward

 People would never know but...

-I'm a bit psychic; the technical term is claircogniant (whereas clairvoyants see things and clairaudiants hear things, I know things - think of it like having a true gut feeling) - every fellow psychic can spot it in me.
+As well as being an empath, I'm a bit psychic; the technical term is claircogniant (whereas clairvoyants see things and clairaudiants hear things, I know things - think of it like having a true gut feeling) - every fellow psychic can spot it in me.
 I can read tarot cards and runes.
 I study numerology and astrology and go to The College of Psychic Studies in London.
 I have recently learned how to mediate properly and now it's become part of my routine (twice a day).

 Desert Island Discs?

 Lady Grinning Soul (Bowie, Aladdin Sane), Waterfall (Stone Roses), Lover You Should Have Come Over (Jeff Buckley), Five Years (Bowie, Ziggy Stardust), Wild Is the Wind (Bowie, Station to Station), The Wild Ones (Suede), Creep (Radiohead) plus my current all time favourite The Beautiful Ones (Prince)- and a Roget's Thesaurus as my book, Chanel Lip Gloss as my luxury item.

 As I couldn't possibly just pick one Bowie ...
 The Stone Roses - I've listened to it almost every day since it came out in 1989 (sad, I know).

 Going to see tribute bands at The Half Moon in Putney.
 Watching Saturday Night Fever and Purple Rain endlessly.